Extreme cold

 Extreme weather response for outdoor sheltering:

 People experiencing homelessness face increased risk of direct health impacts from weather hazards because they are likely to spend long periods of time outside, resulting in increased exposure.
-The City actively works with community outreach agencies to mitigate the risks and impacts to those who are sheltering outdoors in winter weather conditions.
+The City is working with community partners to mitigate the risks and impacts to those who are sheltering outdoors in winter weather conditions.

-The City of Kelowna’s Extreme Weather Response Protocol has two levels that are activated when the following weather conditions are met, generally for two or more successive days:
+The City of Kelowna’s Extreme Weather Response Protocol has three levels of response that are activated when the following weather conditions are met and forecasted to be sustained for a continuous and extended period of time:

 Level 1 ResponseActivated when the temperature and/or wind chill falls between 0C to -9C, there is any accumulation of snow, and the rain makes it difficult to keep dry.